Each year, Telluride Association hires a pair of faculty to teach each TASS and TASP seminar.

 As the intellectual cornerstone of the program, the seminar grounds students’ experience of service and self-governance in the critical examination of perspectives and ideas.
 Neither TASS nor TASP are given for credit, nor do students receive grades.
 Instead, faculty offer written evaluations for each student.
 Faculty are responsible only for the seminar portion of the program, which meets five days-a-week for three hours.
 Factotums, college-age teaching assistants hired by the Telluride Association, mentor students in other aspects of the program, from written and spoken expression to organizing meetings and extracurricular projects and activities.

-In 2016, Telluride Association together with Indiana University, the University of Michigan, and Cornell University will host one TASS at each site.
-Together with Cornell University and the University of Michigan, the Telluride Association will host two Telluride Association Summer Programs (TASPs) at each site for a total of three TASSes and four TASPs.
+In 2019, Telluride Association together with the University of Michigan, and Cornell University will host two TASS seminars at each site.
+Together with Cornell University, University of Michigan, and the University of Maryland, Telluride Association will host a total of four Telluride Association Summer Programs (TASPs), for a total of four TASSes and four TASPs.

 To apply to teach at TASS or TASP, please read through our calls for proposals, found in the column, left.
 Please note that the Sophomore Seminar and Summer Program Committees accept proposals only from faculty pairs.